EMDK/docs/3.1UP1/source/api/ScannerConfig-DecoderParams.md

 #ScannerConfig.DecoderParams

 The DecoderParams class contains decoder parameters that are used by multiple decoder symbologies.
 The property provides access to such decoder parameters as Enabled and IsSupported, among others.
+NOTE:
-NOTE: When calling enable() after disable(), all the latest configuration parameter values (Config.DecoderParams,Config.ScannerParams,Config.ReaderParams and Config.InterfaceParams) will be set	automatically.
+ When calling enable() after disable(), all the latest configuration parameter values (Config.DecoderParams, Config.ScannerParams, Config.ReaderParams and Config.InterfaceParams) will be set automatically.